 To this day the typical carnival of Málaga, and especially in Cadiz to the west, is a carnival of costumed bands of musicians called chirigotas, who compose and perform highly satirical and irreverent songs aimed at the powers that be.
 These competitions are accompanied by a parade of a vast boquerón, which is carried to the Malagueta beach and burnt.
 This is a ceremony directly descended from very ancient pagan rituals.

-Carnival runs in Malaga this year from the 3rd of February.
-The performances of the bands of chirigotas competing for best song are well underway and the grand final is held at the Cervantes Theatre on Friday 2nd.
-On the 3rd start various events to elect the carnival Kings and Queens, and drag queens even, and the following week will see the old town filled with bands of chirigotas performing in the streets, masked people processing and partying, and culminates on the following weekend with further processions, singing contests, masked participants all over the city, and the procession to the Malagueta to bury the Boquerón.
+Carnival runs in Malaga this year from the 23rd of February.
+The performances of the bands of chirigotas competing for best song are well underway and the grand final is held at the Cervantes Theatre.
+On the 24th start various events to elect the carnival Kings and Queens, and drag queens even, and the following week will see the old town filled with bands of chirigotas performing in the streets, masked people processing and partying, and culminates on the following weekend with further processions, singing contests, masked participants all over the city, and the procession to the Malagueta to bury the Boquerón.
 Unless you are very fluent in Spanish, much of the satire and humour of the songs will be lost on you, but the costumes and the energy on the streets is still worth the experience, as are the various processions.
 There are constant events taking place around the Plaza de la Constitución and in other smaller squares in the old town.

 Few places in Europe, Asia or North America have anything like this, as it is directly connected to the Catholic practice of Lent.
 It isn't anything like Rio de Janeiro either, though that's not to say the processions aren't impressive and the costumes dazzling.
 This is a very Andalucian type of Carnaval, unique to this part of the world, right down to the giant Boquerón!